Plastic Free Seas In Action

 Lantau Island Swim

-The record breaking 75km swim around Lantau Island by Olivier Baillet & Bruce Pye.
-The challenge took 5 days and the swimmers battled rough seas, coral and debris but swam alongside Chinese white dolphins!
+A record-breaking 75km swim around Lantau Island by Olivier Baillet & Bruce Pye took 5 days, and the swimmers battled rough seas, coral and debris.
+Amazingly they got to swim alongside Chinese white dolphins!

 Paddle Round Lantau Island